teunbrand/ggplot_tricks/README.md

 here is to use `theme_set()` to set a theme for *all* your plots throughout a document.
 If you find yourself setting a very verbose theme for every plot, here is the place where you set all your common settings.
-Then never write a novel of theme elements ever again!
+Then never write a novel of theme elements ever again[^1]!

 ``` r
 library(ggplot2)